 Here is a calculator that lets you find the intersection of two lines defined by four coordinates or two coordinates with a bearing.

-There are already a number of discussions around using attractor points for a "sigil network" in the Fatum community, but it has not been clear to me what exactly is planned.
-The favored approach seems to be based on the Floodgate Sigil Network by Ring of Lethe.
-I personally find it a bit too overbrained.
+There are already a number of discussions around using attractor points for a "sigil network" in the Fatum community.
+An early approach was based on the Floodgate Sigil Network by Ring of Lethe but it never really caught on.

-Here is an outline of my own practice that has already been in the back of my head since my grave token network, but was also inspired by conversations in the Fatum community I engaged in, especially with comrade/UnitiveConsciousness.
+Here is an outline of my own practice that has already been in the back of my head since my grave token network, but was also inspired by conversations in the Fatum community I engaged in.

 - At high power attractor points, place a unique sigil or half of a token pair (any pair of objects, halves of a rock/clay object, coins, whatever.
 See my Dawn of the Dead article part about my token network)